Reduce Text Size (-)Increase Text Size (+)

 Legal Information Access Centre (LIAC)

 The Legal Information Access Centre (LIAC) is a specialist information service of the State Library of NSW.
-It provides access to information about the law for all members of the community in NSW and a targeted service to assist HSC legal studies students and teachers.
-LIAC also provides legal research assistance and access to the State Library's extensive legal information resources (including current and historical legislation and case law).
+It provides access to high quality information about the law for all members of the community in NSW via the Find Legal Answers service in public libraries, a dedicated website (with a link to www.legalanswers.sl.nsw.gov.au) and by working in partnership with key legal sector agencies.

 NSW Bar Association